 Advice for First Year

-Students wishing to take programs in Biochemistry should take:
+Students wishing to be considered for entry into the Biochemistry programs should take:

 - CHM 138H1 – Introductory Organic Chemistry